NebulousLabs/Sia/doc/Developers.md

 If you would like to build the project manually, you will need to clone the Sia repository into the folder `$GOPATH/src/github.com/NebulousLabs/`.
-It will not be sufficient to close Sia from the gopath.
+It will not be sufficient to clone Sia from the gopath.
 It also seems that more recent versions of go do not like sym links.
 After cloning, you will need to run `make dependencies`.